 Roughly the first 160 pages are filled with mostly black and white photographs of Gary Cooper and his family traveling, fishing, relaxing in nature, in his car, horseback riding, and playing tennis.
 Interspersed among these seemingly everyday photos are shots that capture the extraordinary company that Gary kept: Sammy Davis Jr. sings in the Cooper’s living room; Frank Sinatra relaxes on their sofa; Gary perches nonchalantly in white tie at a bar between Clark Gable and Jimmy Stewart.
 One photograph capturing Gary smoking on a soundstage was taken by Cecil Beaton.
 The remarkable juxtaposition of photos of all kinds maintains the aura of fame while opening a door to his intimate personal life.
 The photos are followed by an assortment of drawings from his personal sketchbook, and some insight into Gary himself.
 He grew up in Helena, Montana riding horses, and his continued passion for horses is evidenced throughout the book.
 Gary and his brother spent three years at a boarding school in Britain, where he got in touch with the British style and sensibility.
 After graduating from college in Iowa, he wanted to become a landscape artist, but since the job opportunities were more than scarce in this area, he decided to go to Hollywood.
 The pay there was good, especially for someone like Gary Cooper who knew how to ride a horse.

-In the early 1930’s he decided to take a break from acting and so he traveled to Europe, where he met the Count and Countess di Frasso.
-They introduced him to continental Europe’s who’s who of the time, including the famous bespoke tailor Domenico Caraceni.
-In the 40’s, Gary specialized in Western movies though he was also capable of playing other roles with great authenticity.
+In the early 1930’s, he decided to take a break from acting, and so he traveled to Europe, where he met the Count and Countess di Frasso.
+They introduced him to continental Europe’s who’s who of the time, including the famous bespoke tailor, Domenico Caraceni.
+In the 40’s, Gary specialized in Western movies, though he was also capable of playing other roles with great authenticity.
 In the 50’s, he had a number of affairs, which led to a temporary separation with his wife.
 During the filming of The Fountainhead (1949), Cooper supposedly had an affair with Patricia Neal.
-By 1950, Rocky knew about their affair and demanded Neal to end the relationship with her husband.
-Eventually, she complied but not before Maria Cooper Janis spat at Neal publicly.
-After Rocky and Gary got back together, he was diagnosed with cancer and died on May 13, 1961 just six days after his 60th birthday.
+By 1950, Rocky knew about their affair and demanded Neal end the relationship with her husband.
+Eventually, she complied, but not before Maria Cooper Janis spat at Neal publicly.
+After Rocky and Gary got back together, he was diagnosed with cancer and died on May 13, 1961 – just six days after his 60th birthday.
 Apparently, years after Gary Cooper died, Maria and Rocky reconciled with Neal.

-Surprisingly to me, the pictures on the book were printed rather small and since the format of the book is already tiny for a coffee table book, the photos are often too small in my opinion.
-Moreover, it seems like
+Surprisingly to me, the pictures within the book were printed rather small and since the format of the book is already tiny for a coffee table book, the photos are often too small in my opinion.

 Gary Cooper’s Clothes & Style